centomila/CentoSync-VideoPlayer-With-MTC-Sync/README.md

 ## Why this project exists
 * I'm learning the ins and outs of webmidi.js.
-* My DAW of choice doesn't support natively video and this is one step to code a solution.
+* My DAW of choice doesn't support natively video and this is one step to code an alternative solution to the existing ones.
 Follow me on GitHub to see when it's ready 😉

 ## Installation